 We've been asked by several people whether Jordan is safe and whether they should consider traveling there or whether they should consider rescheduling or canceling their trip there.
 Never during our visit did we feel unsafe in Jordan in the least.
 Quite the contrary, actually — we felt very welcome everywhere we went, from cities to villages, urban to rural.
 Although Jordan is situated in the Middle East, a neighborhood with no shortage of political and diplomatic challenges, Jordan is peaceful and has a long history of being so.
 Also, with the culture of hospitality and the importance of guests in Jordan we felt that if anything unexpected were to happen during our visit, we would be well-taken care of by locals.

-If you have questions on any of the locations or activities above, please leave a comment below or contact us and we'll be happy to provide more information.
+If you have questions on any of the locations or activities above, please contact us and we'll be happy to provide more information.